-Concurrent with the Initial Common Stock Offering, we determined that certain shares of restricted stock issued in 2004 and early 2005 may have been sold at prices below fair market value on the applicable date of sale and certain options to purchase shares of our stock granted may have had exercise prices below fair market value on the applicable date of grant.
+Concurrent with Parent's initial common stock offering, we determined that certain shares of restricted stock of Parent issued in 2004 and early 2005 may have been sold at prices below fair market value on the applicable date of sale and certain options to purchase shares of our stock granted may have had exercise prices below fair market value on the applicable date of grant.
 As a result, certain U.S. employee holders of the restricted stock who made elections under Section 83(b) of the Internal Revenue Code would be subject to additional ordinary income tax to the extent of the fair market value of the restricted stock received over the purchase price they paid for such stock.
 In other cases, certain employees who did not make such an election will be subject to higher taxes on their restricted shares at the time of vesting than would have been the case had they purchased the shares for fair market value.
-In addition, under the provisions of the American Jobs Creation Act of 2004, signed into law in October 22, 2004, U.S. employee option holders whose options vest with exercise prices below fair market value on the application of Section 409A which, among other things, permits options with exercise prices below the fair market value of the underlying stock on the date of grant to be amended or replaced with new options having an exercise price at least equal to the fair market value on the grant date.
+In addition, under the provisions of the American Jobs Creation Act of 2004, signed into law in October 22, 2004, U.S. employee option holders whose options vest with exercise prices below fair market value on the date of grant are subject to significant penalties under new Section 409A of the Internal Revenue Code.
+IRS Notice 2005-1 provides transitional guidance on the application of Section 409A which, among other things, permits options with exercise prices below the fair market value of the underlying stock on the date of grant to be amended or replaced with new options having an exercise price at least equal to the fair market value on the grant date.
 Non-U.S. employee holders of restricted stock or options may be subject to similar or other related issues.
 In order for us to address these issues our Board of Directors, based on a re-assessment of fair market values on the applicable dates, approved the actions discussed below.

 Restricted Stock.
-We were authorized to pay a cash bonus to each employee who purchased restricted stock at prices that were below fair market value on the date of purchase.
-The bonus was calculated as either an amount equal to the tax liability incurred by the employee at the grant date or an estimate of the additional tax which would be incurred by the employee upon vesting of the shares, depending upon the employee's Section 83(b) election.
+We were authorized to pay a cash bonus to each employee who purchased restricted shares of Parent's common stock at prices that were below fair market value on the date of purchase.
+The bonus was calculated as either an amount equal to the tax liability incurred by the employee on the grant date or an estimate of the additional tax which would be incurred by the employee upon the vesting of the shares, depending upon the employee's Section 83(b) election.
 Additionally, we paid the employees an amount necessary to pay the related taxes on the bonus.
 This resulted in total cash payments of approximately \$10 million, which we expensed in the quarter ended June 30, 2005.

 Options.
-We revised the exercise prices of certain options to purchase our common stock to prices equal to the applicable re-determined fair market values of the common stock on the dates of the respective grants.
+We revised the exercise prices of certain options to purchase Parent's common stock to prices equal to the applicable re-determined fair market values of the common stock on the dates of the respective grants.
 We compensated the grantees with a cash bonus representing the loss of value created by this adjustment to the option exercise prices.
 This resulted in total cash bonuses paid of approximately \$9 million.
-The revision of the exercise prices was treated as a modification of these awards and \$6 million related to this modification was expensed in the quarter ended June 30, 2005.
+The revision of the exercise prices was treated as a modification of these awards and \$6 million related to the modification was expensed in the quarter ended June 30, 2005.